 Detoxing from certain drugs without supervision can cause serious medical complications.
 Alcohol and sedative withdrawal may cause the onset of dangerous increases in blood pressure, body temperature, and heart rate.
 About five percent of those who experience these symptoms during alcohol withdrawal will die from it if they don't seek immediate medical attention.

-But safety isn’t the only reason medical detox is the best way to go through withdrawal.
-The majority of those who try to quit “cold turkey” on their own will give up very quickly and turn back to drugs or alcohol to make the excruciating symptoms stop.
-If you or someone you love has attempted to quite drugs or alcohol, and has been unsuccessful, call Lansdale Drug Treatment Centers at 215-383-2672.
+But safety isn't the only reason medical detox is the best way to go through withdrawal.
+The majority of those who try to quit "cold turkey" on their own will give up very quickly and turn back to drugs or alcohol to make the excruciating symptoms stop.
+If you or someone you love has attempted to quit drugs or alcohol, and has been unsuccessful, get help finding the right treatment and rehab centers in Lansdale.

 Inpatient detox is always the best route to take for the detoxification process.
 Although it requires an extended stay at a residential treatment facility, inpatient detox features around-the-clock supervision, a strong community of supportive peers and treatment teams, and typically offers a number of alternative therapies like yoga or acupuncture to help alleviate both physical and psychological discomforts of withdrawal.
 Those who have a long history of abuse and addiction, a co-occurring mental illness, a secondary addiction, or ambivalence toward recovery should choose inpatient detox and treatment.